resurfaceio/logger-java/README.md

 ### Setting Default URL

 Set the USAGE_LOGGERS_URL variable to provide a default value whenever the URL is not specified.
-This is most useful when you intend to have multiple loggers using a single backend service.

     // using Heroku cli
     heroku config:set USAGE_LOGGERS_URL=https://my-https-url